Moving from a prescriptive to a principles-based approach

 - run meetings

-Over time it has become apparent this level of prescription is unnecessary for modern councils.
-The Local Government Act 2020 is a principles-based Act, removing unnecessary regulatory and legislative prescription.
+Over time, it has become apparent this level of prescription is unnecessary for modern councils.
+The Local Government Act 2020 removes unnecessary regulatory and legislative prescriptions and enables councils to govern based on five principles.

-The 5 principles below have guided the development of the Local Government Act 2020:
+The five principles below have guided the development of the Local Government Act 2020:

 This principle aims to ensure all Victorians have the opportunity to engage with their council on the future of their community.
 At a minimum, all councils must adopt and maintain a community engagement policy which must be used in the development of: